Oracular Programming: A Modular Foundation for Building LLM-Enabled Software: Case Studies

-We use a \emph{saturation-based} policy from the Delphyne standard library that performs repeated \emph{abduction rollouts} where, starting from the main goal and up to some depth, a large number of suggestions are sampled from an LLM and semantically deduplicated before one of them is recursively examined (based on how many times it was suggested and explored before).
+We define two policies for our abduction-based strategy.
+The first (Appendix~\ref{ap:invariants-case-study}, Figure~\ref{fig:inv-par-abduction-policy}) makes short, repeated, and concurrent attempts to generate invariants from scratch, each time exploring a small number of abduction candidates (e.g., two) recursively up to some depth.
+The second (Appendix~\ref{ap:invariants-case-study}, Figure~\ref{fig:inv-saturation-policy}), used in our Code2Inv experiment, is designed to handle \emph{large} numbers of abduction candidates and uses a saturation-based search algorithm from Delphyne’s standard library.
+This search algorithm performs repeated \emph{abduction rollouts} where, starting from the main goal and up to some depth, a large number of suggestions are sampled from an LLM and semantically deduplicated before one of them is recursively examined, based on how many times it was suggested and explored before (in a way reminiscent of the UCT formula~\cite{browne2012survey}).
 Established facts are accumulated and systematically assumed once proved.
 The whole process is restarted periodically and runs until some allocated budget is consumed.
-Our invariant suggestion query asks for \emph{concise} and \emph{constrained} answers, as lists of pairs that each consist in {\it (i)} a short identifier referring to a relevant piece of advice from the system prompt (Appendix~\ref{sec:inv-sys-prompt}) and {\it (ii)} a proposed invariant.
+The invariant suggestion prompt asks for \emph{concise} and \emph{constrained} answers, as lists of pairs that each consist in {\it (i)} a short identifier referring to a relevant piece of advice from the system prompt (Appendix~\ref{ap:inv-sys-prompt}) and {\it (ii)} a proposed invariant.
 Such concision allows sampling more answers at any given budget, trading precision for quantity and diversity, to be leveraged by search.